janhoo/worms/README.md

 use the package documentation, e.g.,

-type `?wormsbynames` to read how to use it
+type `?worms` and check the index to read function

 ## Contributing
 1. Fork it!